niinavi/Jarjestelmaprojekti/documents/contents.md

 ## Log analytics with Kibana  <a name="analytics"></a>

 Log analysis can be done with Kibana.
-In our project main target was to automate ELK-stack installation, so we will introduce Kibana briefly.
+In our project main target was to automate ELK-stack installation, so we will introduce Kibana only briefly.

 ### Kibana UI